Cătălin Itu

-Cătălin Mihai Itu (born 26 October 1999) is a Romanian professional footballer who plays as a midfielder for Liga II club Politehnica Iași, on loan from CFR Cluj.
+Cătălin Mihai Itu (born 26 October 1999) is a Romanian professional footballer who plays as a midfielder for Bulgarian First League club Lokomotiv Plovdiv.

 Club career

 Itu made his debut in the Liga I for CFR Cluj on 19 May 2019, in a 0–1 loss to FCSB.
+In January 2025, he signed a contract with Bulgarian First League club Krumovgrad.